For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 Agency Trading Desk

-An agency trading desk refers to a team within an ad agency which goes on to execute online media buying as a managed service.
+An agency trading desk refers to a team within an ad agency that goes on to execute online media buying as a managed service.

 Behavioral targeting is a technique that is generally employed by advertisers and publishers.
 It is used to utilize a web user’s previous web browsing behavior to customize the types of ads they receive.